FFTAI/Wiki-GRx-Pipeline/README.md

 ![](pictures/7.png)

-This repository provides a guidance for training GRx to walk on rough terrain using Reinforcement Learning (RL) algorithms.
+This repository provides a guidance for training Fourier Intelligence GRx series robot to walk on rough terrain using Reinforcement Learning (RL) algorithms.

 ## Requirements